Satisfactory Academic Progress

 - Students who withdraw from all classes in a semester may be required to return some or all financial aid paid to their student account.

-- Dropping or withdrawing from classes after the drop/add period will negatively impact the student's 67% completion rate and the credits will be included in total attempted hours.
+- Dropping or withdrawing from classes after beginning participation will negatively impact the student's 67% completion rate and the credits will be included in total attempted hours.

 If a student is considering dropping or withdrawing should contact the Office of Scholarships and Financial Aid to determine how this may impact their financial aid.